 What are greenhouse gas inventories?

-All Parties are also committed to compiling inventories of GHG emissions.
+All Parties are committed to compiling inventories of GHG emissions.
 The IPCC has developed inventory methodologies for the national reporting of GHG emissions that countries use to develop their national inventories.
 Annex I Parties are required to submit a separate inventory of their GHG emissions every year, covering emissions and removals of direct GHGs from sectors such as: energy; industrial processes and product use; agriculture, forestry and land use; and waste sectors.
-Non-Annex I Parties compile these as part of their NCs and are not required to submit a separate annual emissions inventory.
+Non-Annex I Parties compile these as part of their National Communications (NCs) and are not required to submit a separate annual emissions inventory.

 How are the reports reviewed?